ImageInLib/ImageInLib/README.md

-# ImageInLife Image Processing Library
+# ImageInLife and INFLANET Image Processing Library

 ImageInLib is an image processing library created by the [ImageInLife](http://imageinlife.eu) teams from [TatraMed Software s.r.o](https://tatramed.sk) and [Slovak University of Technology](https://www.stuba.sk) for the **Training European Experts in Multilevel Bioimaging, Analysis and Modelling of Vertebrate Development and Disease**

+INFLANET : **Training European Experts in Inflammation : from the molecular players to animal models and the bedside**.
+With the INFLANET project, our team from [TatraMed Software s.r.o](https://tatramed.sk) is extending the functionalities of the Library.

 ## Features of the **ImageInLib**